Ram Nath Kovind: Early life and education

-Ram Nath Kovind was born in the Koli family of Maiku Lal and Kalawati during the British Raj on 1 October 1945, in Paraunkh village in the Kanpur Dehat district of Uttar Pradesh, as the youngest of five brothers and two sisters.
-His father Maikulal ran a shop and was also a farmer and a local vaidya.
+Kovind was born to Maiku Lal and Kalawati in a Koli family during the British Raj on 1 October 1945, in Paraunkh village in the Kanpur Dehat district of Uttar Pradesh, as the youngest of five brothers and two sisters.
+His father Maikulal ran a shop and was also a farmer and a local vaidya (doctor).
 His mother Kalawati was a homemaker.
 Kovind was born in a mud hut, which eventually collapsed.
 He was only five when his mother died of burns when their thatched dwelling caught fire.
 Kovind later donated the land to the community.

 After his elementary school education, he needed to walk each day to Kanpur village, 8 km away, to attend junior school, as nobody in the village had a bicycle.
 He holds a bachelor's degree in commerce and an LLB from DAV College (affiliated with Kanpur University).

 Early career

 Advocate

 After graduating in law from DAV College, Kanpur, Kovind went to Delhi to prepare for the civil services examination.
 He passed this exam on his third attempt, He scored high enough to work in an allied service rather than in IAS and thus started practising law.

 Kovind enrolled as an advocate in 1971 with the bar council of Delhi.
 He was Central Government Advocate in the Delhi High Court from 1977 to 1979.
 Between 1977 and 1978, he also served as the personal assistant of Prime Minister of India Morarji Desai.
-In 1978, he became an advocate-on-record of the Supreme Court of India and served as a standing counsel for the central government in the Supreme Court of India from 1980 to 1993.
+In 1978, he became an advocate-on-record of the Supreme Court of India and served as a standing counsel for the Central Government in the Supreme Court of India from 1980 to 1993.
 He practised in the Delhi High Court and Supreme Court until 1993.
 As an advocate, he provided pro-bono aid to weaker sections of society, women and the poor under the Free Legal Aid Society of New Delhi.

 Start of political career

-He joined the Bhartiya Janata Party (BJP) in 1991.
+He joined the Bharatiya Janata Party (BJP) in 1991.
 He was the president of the BJP Dalit Morcha between 1998 and 2002 and the president of the All-India Koli Samaj.
 He also served as the national spokesperson of the party.
 He donated his ancestral home in Paraunkh to the Rashtriya Swayamsevak Sangh.
 Soon after joining the BJP, he contested Ghatampur assembly constituency, but lost and later contested Bhognipur in 2007 elections (both in Uttar Pradesh) assembly constituency on the BJP ticket but lost again.

-In 1997, Kovind, being from koli family, joined the protest against certain orders from the central government that had adverse effects on the SC/ST workers.
+In 1997, Kovind, joined the protest against certain orders from the central government that had adverse effects on the SC/ST workers.
 Later, three amendments were made to the Constitution that revoked the orders, by the NDA government headed by Atal Bihari Vajpayee.